linode/docs/docs/guides/platform/marketplace/peppermint-marketplace-app/index.md

 aliases: ['/guides/deploy-peppermint-with-marketplace-apps/']
 ---

-Peppermint Ticket Management is a ticket management system that allows teams and solo users the ability create & track tickets, todo items, and more.
+[Peppermint Ticket Management](https://peppermint.sh/) is a ticket management system that allows teams and solo users the ability create & track tickets, todo items, and more.
 The project is meant to provide help desks and services desks manage internal and customer requests, but Peppermint is a good solution for anyone looking for a ticket management system that is free and easy to use.

 {{< caution >}}
-Peppermint is still in alpha in terms of features, but is stable for everyday use.
+While Peppermint is still in technically in alpha, it is stable enough for production use.
 {{</ caution >}}

 ## Deploying the Peppermint Marketplace App